jakerslam/jakerslam/README.md

 Hey there!
 Feel free to peruse.

-🔥 I'm currently working on a crowd sourced education web app </br>
+🔥 I'm currently working on a crowd sourced education web app called Lyceum</br>
 💡 I am curently enrolled in a Full stack engineer boocamp by TrippleTen and have taken the core softwareengineering courses from BYUI. </br>

 <h3 align="left">Languages and Tools:</h3>